Royal Mail boss Simon Thompson to step down

 In the statement announcing his departure, Mr Thompson said he had been "incredibly proud to lead Royal Mail during this crucial period".

-"The changes we have made, the infrastructure we have put in place, and the agreements negotiated with our trade unions mean that Royal Mail now has a chance to compete and grow.
+He said the firm "now has a chance to compete and grow" after changes to the business and the agreement with the union.

-"That is what I have always wanted, and it is now the right time to hand over to a new CEO to deliver the next stage of the company's reinvention."
+"It is now the right time to hand over to a new chief executive," he said.

+Board chairman Keith Williams said Mr Thompson had made a "significant contribution" to the firm.